oar-team/oar/Docs/html/OAR-DOCUMENTATION.rst

 This feature enables to reserve some resources without launching any program on corresponding nodes.
-Thus nothing is done by OAR when a job is starting (no prologue, no epilogue on the server nor on the nodes).
+Thus nothing is done by OAR when a job is starting (no prologue, no epilogue on the nodes) except the execution of the prologue and epilogue on the server (SERVER_SCRIPT_EXEC_FILE_).

 This is useful with an other launching system that will declare its time slot in OAR.
 So yo can have two different batch scheduler.